IshanTripathi0/Salary-Prediction-Model/README.md

 Before running the project, ensure you have the following installed:

 - Python
-- Required Python libraries (list dependencies here)
+- Required Python libraries (pandas, seaborn, numpy, pickle)

 ### Installation